Will-J-Gale/GTA5-Self-Driving-Car/README.md

 ## Inspiration
 This project was inspired by https://github.com/Sentdex/pygta5
-The aim was to make a slightly more realistic GTA5 self driving car,
+The aim was to make a slightly more realistic GTA5 self-driving car,
 that would obey lane keeping, path following, traffic speed, traffic lights and stop signs.